As seen on

 Below we explain the landlord insurance coverage options in more detail with in-depth definitions.

-Landlord insurance covers, at a minimum, the cost to replace or repair damage to your physical building and things permanently attached to it.
+Building insurance for a rented property includes, at a minimum, the cost to replace or repair damage to your physical building and things permanently attached to it.
 Here are items commonly covered by the "building" portion of landlord insurance cover:

 - Permanent fixtures and fittings (e.g., baths, fitted kitchens, wooden or tile flooring, etc.)